 For the 2005 view below I had to take a few steps to the left, or else I'd have only been photographing the side of Cathedral Lanes shopping centre!
 The modern building itself isn't an ugly one, but it has two major flaws.... firstly - the tent outside which made a mockery of all that Broadgate stands for.... and secondly - it shouldn't have been built there in the first place!

-The 2010 view of Broadgate (below) does at last herald one significant improvement (in the vast majority of people's eyes) - the removal two years' previous of the infamous tent.
-There's no getting away, though, from how tired the old square now feels, although currently (2011) there are advanced plans being drawn up for major alterations in time for the 2012 Olympic Games, for which Coventry will be providing the Ricoh Arena for some international football matches, and several smaller venues for training purposes.
+The 2010 view of Broadgate (below) does at last herald one significant improvement (in the vast majority of people's eyes) - the removal two years previously of the infamous tent.
+There's no getting away, though, from how tired the old square now feels, although currently (2011) there are advanced plans being drawn up for major alterations in time for the 2012 Olympic Games, for which Coventry will be providing the Ricoh Arena to host some international football matches, plus several smaller venues for training purposes.

 Perhaps the most common criticism of the new Broadgate is that it is now almost totally bland; a vast expanse of concrete slabs, with only a handful of small trees and, of course, Lady Godiva to break the monotony.
 I certainly find it difficult to disagree with that, but if there's a bright side, it's that we now have an "arena" in which all these wonderful cars can be exhibited, as well as market stalls and music events from time to time.
 Perhaps a little landscaping and a few flower-beds wouldn't go amiss, though.

 Website by Rob Orland © 2002 to 2024